florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

-# WORMHOLE MANIFESTATION WORKSHEET —  HERENOW AS AN ANCHOR
+# WORMHOLE MANIFESTATION WORKSHEET
+## HERENOW AS AN ANCHOR

 ---

-## MOMENT 1 — VISUALIZATION
+## 1. ANCHORING THE HERENOW IN THE BODY

 **What if you considered your HereNow as intentional, rather than an obstacle?**

-Close your eyes.
-Breathe.
-Let the question resonate without answering it just yet.

-Imagine your current situation — not as a mistake, not as a delay, not as a punishment — but as a chosen coordinate.
+Imagine your current situation not as a mistake, not as a delay, not as a punishment, but as a **chosen coordinate**.
 As if something in you, deeper than your conscious mind, had arranged exactly this starting point.

-What changes in your body when you perceive it this way?
+What **changes in your body** when you perceive it this way?
 What information appears that was previously hidden by resistance?
 What assets, resources, or learnings does this moment contain that you hadn't recognized?
+What is right there to access, to modify, to purge, to approach, to perfect or to beautify?

+Consider HereNow a big *Yes, And* moment.
+It is but the starting point of a new journey, a sidequest or even a chapter.
+Build on what is, leave be what seems fixed at the moment, work around it.
+Be resourceful, use your street smart.
+The Field loooves a crafty soul!

 *Write down what came up:*